tmerrr/fizzbuzz-test/README.md

 # FizzBuzz

 ## Step 1:
-Write a function that returns the following result, for a contiguous range of numbers:
+Write a function that returns the following result, for a continuous range of numbers:
 * the number
 * 'fizz' for numbers that are multiples of 3
 * 'buzz' for numbers that are multiples of 5